-It is our intention to develop and adopt a Code of Governance during the first half of 2008/09 based on the six principles set out in the CIPFA/Solace 'Good Governance in Local Government: A Framework'.
+It is our intention to develop and adopt a Code of Governance during the first quarter of 2009/10 based on the six principles set out in the CIPFA/Solace 'Good Governance in Local Government: A Framework'.

-It is proposed that, over the next financial year, 08/09, steps to address the above matters to further enhance our governance arrangements and ensure full compliance by 1 April 2009, will be taken. arc21 is satisfied that these steps will address the need for improvements that were identified in the review of effectiveness and their implementation and operation will be monitored as part of the next annual review.
+We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements and ensure continuing compliance.
+We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.